DA01171997/SecurityCam/README.md

 #### Credits

 Haar Casacade training classifiers belongs to The Intel Corperations.
-Additional licensing informations and documentaions can be found on OpenCV Official GitHub Repository.
+Additional licensing informations and documentations can be found on the OpenCV Official GitHub Repository.

-OpenCV Official GitHub Repositor: https://github.com/opencv/opencv
+OpenCV Official GitHub Repository: https://github.com/opencv/opencv